Garage Door Opener Not Working?

 Screw drives, which are threaded steel drives, were known for being really low maintenance, but this has changed recently.
 Another issue with the screw drive is that it’s the loudest of the three, making it the least attractive option.

-The third type of opener has a lot going for it.
-Chain drives, which are like bike chains, are the most commonly installed garage door openers.
+drives, which are like bike chains, are the most commonly installed garage door openers.
 They’re not as quiet as belts, but they are much quieter than screw drives.
 The best part of a chain drive is that is doesn’t break, a very appealing feature.

 With proper care and installation, your garage door opener should open the garage door smoothly time and time again.
 Unfortunately, it’s not unheard of for a garage door opener to break down.
 The real question is will you pay to have it repaired or is it more cost effective to have your garage door opener replaced?
 A few different things could be causing your garage door opener to malfunction, and understanding the problem could help you decide whether to fix it or ditch it for a new one.